gregvonkuster/galaxy_tools/docs/corals/coralsnp_tutorial.md

 ## Upload the Sample Data to Galaxy CoralSNP for Analysis

-You'll have to create an account upon your initial visit to the [CoralSNP Galaxy](https://coralsnp.science.psu.edu/galaxy) environment.
+You'll have to create an account upon your initial visit to the [Galaxy CoralSNP](https://coralsnp.science.psu.edu/galaxy) environment.
 Information about registering and logging into the test or main public Galaxy environemnts is available [here](https://galaxyproject.org/support/account), and can be used for learning how to register a new account in the CoralSNP environment for users that have not yet done so.
 If loggin in for the first time, a new, empty history will be created for you.
 If you are logging into an existing account, you should create a new, empty history for the samples being analyzed.
 Name the history in a way that associates it with your current samples.

 You can now upload your data for analysis.
 A general tutorial for uplaoding data to Galaxy is avaialble [here](https://training.galaxyproject.org/training-material/topics/galaxy-data-manipulation/tutorials/get-data/slides.html#1).